tsundoku/tsundoku.github.io/README.md

 Q - *how do you get things done / what project management tools do you use?*
 A - everyone in the company uses FogBugz to track what to do
-A - I use John Carmack's .plan file format to track what was done
+A - I use a variation of John Carmack's .plan file format to track what was done

 Q - *why do you duplicate your work across two systems?*
 A - FogBugz only tracks official requests, which is maybe a quarter of what I do